-(5) Netback does not have any standardized meaning and should not be used for the purposes of drawing comparisons between the Corporation and other companies.
-For additional information regarding netbacks, see "Non-GAAP Measures" in the Corporation's management's discussion and analysis for the year ended December 31, 2018.
+(6) Transportation and other costs and netback do not have any standardized meanings and should not be used for the purposes of drawing comparisons between the Corporation and other companies.
+For additional information, see "Non-GAAP Measures" in this Annual Information Form and in the Corporation's management's discussion and analysis for the year ended December 31, 2019.

-The following table sets forth, by product type, the Corporation's average daily production volumes for the year ended December 31, 2018 for each field comprising more than 10% of the Corporation's total production:
+The following table sets forth, by product type, the Corporation's average daily production volumes for the year ended December 31, 2019 for each field comprising more than 10% of the Corporation's total production:

-2018 Production Volumes By Field
+2019 Production Volumes By Field

 Light Crude Oil and

 Medium Crude Oil (bbls/d) Shale Gas (Mcf/d) (1) NGLs (bbls/d) Oil Equivalent (boe/d)

-Pouce Coupe 9 276,004 2,933 48,943
+Pouce Coupe 0 274,009 4,949 50,616

-Gordondale 4,852 95,508 7,258 28,028
+Gordondale 4,686 90,947 7,513 27,357

-(1) Conventional natural gas volumes have been included in the shale gas volumes as conventional natural gas volumes represented less than 1% of the Corporation's total corporate natural gas production in 2018 and are therefore not considered material.
+(1) Conventional natural gas volumes have been included in the shale gas volumes as conventional natural gas volumes represented less than 1% of the Corporation's total corporate natural gas production in 2019 and are therefore not considered material.